bengukalo/bengukalo/content/talk/IUS/index.md

   #postcode: '94305'
   #country: United States

-summary: Regularly testing ourselves is a better learning strategy than others, such as reading the material over and over again.
+summary: I will be addressing how regularly testing ourselves is a better learning strategy than others, such as reading the material over and over again.
 abstract: "An efficient learning strategy is the single most important possession in our academic life.
 But how do we decide which strategy is better to use?
 Not surprisingly, there is a growing body of research on this question."

 # Talk start and end times.